red-panda-ci/ci-scripts/README.md

   * 23.0.3
 * Build APK's of your app with the docker image you choose

-There is a script on the "android" folder called "buildApk.sh".
-You can build your apk using docker.
+There are some scripts under "bin" folder:

+## buildApk.sh

+Build your android APK using docker.

 Example:

-    $ ci-scripts/buildApk.sh --sdkVersion=23.0.3 --gradlewArguments="clean assembleDebug"
+    $ ci-scripts/common/bin/buildApk.sh --sdkVersion=23.0.3 --gradlewArguments="clean assembleDebug"

 Then the script will do the follogint:
 * Build a docker image claled "android-23.0.3", using the Dockerfile located in ci-scripts/docker/android-23.0.3 folder.